waseemuddin/Git-for-beginners/README.md

 # GIT Lab 01 - How to Push Project folder to Remote Repository

-In this lab we will look at How to pull our local repo/prject to remote repository means github account
+In this lab we will look at How to pull our local repo/prject to remote repository means Github account

 <img src="imges/diagram.png" alt="Github Diagram" width="500" height="500">